JoshuaKGoldberg/eslint-plugin-package-json/.github/DEVELOPMENT.md

 ## Working on the Site

-If you'd like to work aspects of the website, these commands might come in helpful.
+If you'd like to work on aspects of the website, these commands might come in helpful.
 The site is built using ✨ [Starlight](https://starlight.astro.build/) for Astro.

 ### Run Dev Server